TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/intercosm.md

 ## Overview

 An intercosm is the exact minimum that is needed to run an interactive simulation of the game.
-It serves a similar purpose to what is referred to as a "game map" in other games.
+It serves a purpose that is similar to that of "game maps" in other projects.

 ## Inside editor